A new international survey has shown the importance of hospitality to society’s mental health and wellbeing.

-CEO Julie White said the global research confirms what the industry has known locally for a long time.
+Hospitality NZ CEO, Julie White said the global research confirms what the industry has known locally for a long time.

 “Hospitality has always been key to the social fabric of New Zealand.
 Ongoing lockdowns, limited social interaction and Covid restrictions, while vital to New Zealand’s physical health response, has negatively impacted Kiwis’ mental health, social cohesion and the opportunity to catch up with friends and family.